 That’s freeing, don’t you think?
 That means that you’re ultimately in control, even when people have messed with you, even when they’ve laid their own insecurities or abusive patterns on your soul.

 How do you move forward then?
 It’s different for everyone, I suppose.
 For me it involved God, introspection, reading, therapy, Al-anon, and whatever else I could use to learn and grow.
 The work was hard in the beginning because it was changing the way I thought.
 You might find this as well when you begin to take charge and change your whole world.
 As times went on, the work became easier.
 Now, there is maintenance involved.
-I still reflect, pray, read, paint, and write poetry to make sense of things and get back to a healthy place when abusive and aggressive people try and push you back in your old patterns, or back (as my friend Nancy says) “into the box” that they like to keep you in.
+I still reflect, pray, read, paint, and write poetry to make sense of things and get back to a healthy place when abusive and aggressive people try and push you back in your old patterns.

 We’re going to deal with hurtful things, folks.
 We are going to come across situations that challenge us to the core.
 Oh, I know that so well and I know many of you do, too.
 But just when things feel very out of control, you can take comfort in that there is some control.
 Self-induced nonsense?
 You can do something about that with God’s help, and while it won’t solve everything wrong in your life it will give you the power to overcome the rest.